.asx

 • VLC Media Player

-• VLC for Mobile
+• VLC Mobile

 Check the "Software Compatibility" section above for a complete list of programs that can open .asx files on different operating systems.